 Requires employers to provide advance notice of work schedules, and generally requires at least 10 hours of rest between shifts.
 This bill also bans credit checks for any employment-related decision.
 Lastly, the bill eliminates the lower minimum wage for tipped employees.

 Gradually raises the state minimum wage, starting at $12 per hour in 2020 and ending at $15 per hour in 2024.
 The bill also raises the tipped minimum wage, although in 2024 it would still be 45% of the regular minimum wage.
 The bill requires cost of living adjustments every year.
 This bill also allows cities and towns to set a higher minimum wage.
 Lastly, this bill establishes a "training wage," no lower than $8.50, for employees under age eighteen for the first three months of employment.
-The House amended the bill to start at $8.50 in 2020 and end at $15 in 2025, with cost of living increases.
-The amended bill also raises the tipped wage to 50% of the regular minimum wage.
+The Senate amended the bill to simply raise the wage to $10 per hour in 2021 and $12 per hour in 2023 (as originally written in SB 410).
+The amended bill also sets the tipped wage at $4 per hour, rather than 45% of the minimum wage.
+The House must approve these Senate changes.

 Establishes a committee to study business tax credits for companies that pay a liveable wage and provide adequate benefits to their employees.